 IR Receiver Circuit Diagram

 IR Receiver circuit is very simple we just need to connect a LED to the output of the TSOP1738, to test the receiver.
 We have use BC557 PNP transistor here, to reverse the effect of TSOP, means whenever the output is HIGH LED will be OFF and whenever it detects IR and output is low, LED will be ON.
 PNP transistor behaves opposite to the NPN transistor, it acts as open switch when a voltage applied to its base and acts as closed switch when there is no voltage at its base.
 So normally TSOP output remains HIGH and Transistor behaves as open switch and LED will be OFF.
 As soon as TSOP detects Infrared, its output becomes low and transistor behaves as closed switch and LED will be ON.
-A 10k resistor is used for provide proper biasing to transistor and a 470ohm resistor is used at LED for limiting the current.
+As you can see in the below IR receiver circuit A 10k resistor is used for provide proper biasing to transistor and a 470ohm resistor is used at LED for limiting the current.
 So whenever we press the Button at IR transmitter, it is detected by TSOP1738 and LED will glow.

 We have further modified this circuit by using a relay to operate the AC mains appliances by an IR remote, in this remote controlled switch circuit.
 Check out our electronic circuits section to learn and build more interesting circuits and simple projects.